pdjr-signalk/pdjr-skplugin-devantech/README.md

 ### Configuring a DS module for use with this plugin

+1. Enable 'Event Notifications' for all the relays on the host module and also for the virtual relay R32.
+'Target IP' should be set to the IP address of the Signal K host and 'Target Port' to the same value as the 'statusListenerPort' property in the plugin configuration.
+   Set 'TCP/IP Timeout' to 5000.

+2. Set up a

 This plugin includes a patch for the firmware of DS series Devantech relay modules which adds two new commands to the TCP ASCII control groups.